ThemeHackers/jax_tpus_benchmark_physics_simulation/README.md

 -----

-## 🛠️ Installation (So far I have tested it working fine with the chip and no issues.)
+## 🛠️ Installation (Check before installing whether it is python3.10.12 or not.)

 The `install.sh` script provides the necessary commands to set up the environment for a Google Cloud TPU VM.
 It installs Python 3.10.12, `jax` with TPU support, `torch_xla`, and the other required Python packages.